 The difference between exceptional massage therapy and a mediocre or uncomfortable experience depends very much on having a great massage therapist.
 There are many qualities of a good therapist that can be identified at first glance while others may take a little time to determine.
-If your previous experience with massage therapy hasn’t been what you’d hoped for, here are a few qualities to look for when searching for the right massage therapist.
+If your previous experience with massage therapy hasn’t been what you’d hoped for, here are a few qualities to look for when searching for the right therapist.

 The Right Therapist For You

 Most massage therapists have a specialty or niche at which they excel.
 Some therapists are great at giving good relaxation massages.
 Others may specialize in certain types of massage or certain client populations, such as pregnancy massage, sports massage, oncology massage or geriatric massage.
-A therapist who is great at giving a deep tissue sports massage may not be a good massage therapist for a fragile, geriatric client.
+A therapist who is great at giving a deep tissue sports massage may not be a good therapist for a fragile, geriatric client.
 Knowing what your purpose is for getting a massage will help you find the right therapist for you.
 In addition, look for a therapist with some experience.
 Most massage therapists take a year or two out of school to develop their techniques and specialties.
 A recent graduate is usually fine if you are looking for a relaxation session, but you should look for a more experienced therapist if you have special needs.

 One of the characteristics of a good massage therapist is understanding and working with their client’s needs and preferences.
 They will ask you what your goal is for the session, discuss recommended approaches for addressing your issues and ensure that you understand what the session will include before beginning.
 During the massage, they pay attention to verbal and non-verbal cues that indicate whether you are comfortable and whether the massage is working for you.
 They adjust the massage as needed, according to how you react to pressure and specific techniques applied.

 A good therapist is clear about their strengths and abilities and will refer to another therapist if they aren’t able to meet your needs.
-No therapist is a fit for every client, and a good massage therapist is more interested in making sure their client’s needs are met, rather than keeping a client they aren’t helping.
+No therapist is a fit for every client, and a great massage therapist is more interested in making sure their client’s needs are met, rather than keeping a client they aren’t helping.

 Just like any other health care professional, you should expect that your massage therapist manages their time efficiently.
 They start the session on time and finish on time.
 This ensures that each client receives their massage on time.
 Sometimes a therapist may feel like a longer session would benefit you and has enough time between appointments to accommodate that need.
 In such a case, a good therapist will check in to ensure that you are comfortable with extending your session.